Frequently asked questions for Community Infrastructure Levy

 Q: What developments are likely to be CIL Liable?

-A: Commercial developments over 100m2, residential extensions (over 100m2) and annexes of any size (The annexe could not be for let, and could not be sold separately from the main home during the three year claw-back period.
-The house itself must be the applicants principal residence and they must have a material interest in it), residential new build developments of any size and sites being bought back into lawful use maybe liable subject to the area they located in.
+A: Food supermarket (convenience retail), Residential extensions (over 100m2) and annexes of any size (the annexe could not be for let, and could not be sold separately from the main home during the three year claw-back period.
+The house itself must be the applicants principal residence and they must have a material interest in it), residential new build developments of any size (excluding Local Plan housing site allocations of 50 or more homes) and sites being bought back into lawful use maybe liable subject to the area they located in.

 Q: Is there any relief from CIL?